 Most experts don’t recommend sleeping on the stomach, but if you’re really wedded to this position you might be able to alleviate some pain by placing a small pillow under the abdomen.
 This helps keep the hips elevated and in line with the spine.

-In all cases, what matters most is spinal alignment.
-Fill in any gaps or sags that misalign the spine, and aim to keep a straight line from the head down the neck and spine.
+In most cases, proper spinal alignment is very important Fill in any gaps or sags that misalign the spine, and aim to keep a straight line from the head down the neck and spine.
 It’s important to make sure you’re sleeping on a comfortable mattress that promotes spinal support while minimizing any pressure points.
 Also make sure that your chosen pillow does the same.